lydialydia787/My-Projects/README.md

 # To Do list project
-This is a project I completed following a tutorial on youtube.
+To Do List !
+Keep track of everything you have to do.
+This is a project inspired by various videos on youtube.